 Income taxes.
 The Provision for income taxes is computed using the asset and liability method.
 The tax currently payable is based on taxable income for the year.
 Taxable income differs from Income before taxes as reported in the accompanying Statement of Income because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Company records a deferred income tax (benefit) provision when there are differences between assets and liabilities measured for financial reporting and for income tax return purposes.
-These temporary differences result in taxable (deferred tax liability) or deductible (deferred tax assets) amounts in future years and are measured using the tax rates and laws that will be in effect when such differences are expected to reverse.
+These temporary differences result in taxable (deferred tax liability) or deductible (deferred tax asset) amounts in future years and are measured using the tax rates and laws that will be in effect when such differences are expected to reverse.
 Valuation allowances are recognized if, based on the weight of available evidence, it is more likely than not that some portion of the deferred tax asset will not be realized.
 Deferred tax assets and liabilities are reported net by jurisdiction in non-current assets or liabilities on the accompanying Statements of Financial Condition.
 The Company provides for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by the tax authorities.

-Reconciliation of Cash and cash equivalents and other limited-use cash.
+Reconciliation of Cash and cash equivalents and other limited use cash.
 When reconciling the beginning and ending total amounts shown in the Statements of Cash Flows, the Company includes all cash on the Statements of Financial Condition, regardless of which line it is included.
 The Statement of Cash Flows includes Cash and cash equivalents and cash balances that are not available for general corporate purposes due to certain limitations, including - Participants' segregated cash, Clearing Fund cash deposits and Cash in Other Participants' assets.

-A reconciliation of Cash and cash equivalents, Participants' segregated cash, Clearing Fund cash deposits, and Cash in Other Participants' assets, reported within the Statements of Financial Condition that sum to the total of the same such amounts shown on the accompanying Statements of Cash Flows as of December 31, 2020 and 2019 follow (in thousands):
+A reconciliation of Cash and cash equivalents, Participants' segregated cash, Clearing Fund cash deposits, and Cash in Other Participants' assets, reported within the Statements of Financial Condition that sum to the total of the same such amounts shown on the accompanying Statements of Cash Flows as of December 31, 2021 and 2020 follow (in thousands):

-2020 2019 Cash and cash equivalents \$ 7,389,294 \$ 6,799,657 Participants' segregated cash (see Note 4) 134 4,876 Clearing Fund cash deposits (see Note 5) 11,845,743 5,554,586 Cash in Other Participants' assets (see Note 4) 441 1,499 Total Cash and cash equivalents, Participants' segregated cash, Clearing Fund cash deposits and Cash in Other Participants' assets shown on the Statements of Cash Flows \$ 19,235,612 \$ 12,360,618
+2021 2020 Cash and cash equivalents \$ 12,257,502 \$ 7,389,294 Participants' segregated cash 6,078 134 Clearing Fund cash deposits (see Note 4) 13,941,679 11,845,743 Cash in Other Participants' assets 427 441 Total Cash and cash equivalents, Participants' segregated cash, Clearing Fund cash deposits and Cash in Other Participants' assets shown on the Statements of Cash Flows \$ 26,205,686 \$ 19,235,612